zander1268/customer-ID-resolution/README.md

 ![ROC](Visuals/p&r_roc_curve.png)

 ## Conclusion
 This project demonstrates the power of the Record Linkage package for resolving Shopify customer identity issues that are very common for merchants.
 Improper customer identification is a major issue because it limits the accuracy of customer analysis and weakens the effectiveness of marketing personalization.
-Merchants can follow the steps laid out in these projects, tailoring important elements like feature selection and thresholds to their needs to get a more accurate picture of the truly unique customers in their file.
+Merchants can follow the steps laid out in this project, tailoring important elements like feature selection and thresholds to their needs to get a more accurate picture of the truly unique customers in their file.

 ## Reproduction Instructions